Asia targets tourism, education boost from Trump travel ban

-KUALA LUMPUR/NEW DELHI (Reuters) - Seeking to capitalize on U.S. President Donald Trump's controversial new travel restrictions, companies and officials in Asia said they would target greater tourism and education ties with Muslims worried about the curbs.
+KUALA LUMPUR/BANGKOK, Jan 31 (Reuters) - Seeking to capitalise on U.S. President Donald Trump's controversial new travel restrictions, companies and officials in Asia said they would target greater tourism and education ties with Muslims worried about the curbs.

 Trump's Friday directive put a 120-day hold on allowing refugees into the country, an indefinite ban on refugees from Syria and a 90-day bar on citizens from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.

-In Muslim-majority Malaysia, the group CEO of Asia's largest budget airline, AirAsia (AIRA.KL), suggested countries in the 10-member Association of Southeast Asian Nations (ASEAN) could cash in.
+In Muslim-majority Malaysia, the group CEO of Asia's largest budget airline, AirAsia, suggested countries in the 10-member Association of Southeast Asian Nations (ASEAN) could cash in.

 "With the world now getting more isolationist it's time for ASEAN to start making it easier for tourists to come," Tony Fernandes said in a tweet on Tuesday.